 Douglas P. Zipes MDDistinguished Professor, Professor Emeritus of Medicine, Pharmacology and Toxicology, Emeritus Director of the Division of Cardiology and Krannert Institute of Cardiology, Indiana University School of Medicine, Indianapolis, Indiana

-He is past president of: Indianapolis Citizen’s Academy of the Federal Bureau of Investigation (FBI); Indianapolis Opera; Cardiac Electrophysiology Society; Association of University Cardiologists; NASPE/Heart Rhythm Society; American College of Cardiology; and past chairman of the American Board of Internal Medicine.
+He is past president of: Indianapolis Citizen’s Academy of the Federal Bureau of Investigation (FBI); Indianapolis Opera; Cardiac Electrophysiology Society; Association of University Cardiologists; Heart Rhythm Society; American College of Cardiology; and past chairman of the American Board of Internal Medicine.

-He is founding editor of: the Journal of Cardiovascular Electrophysiology, Cardiology in Review, Contemporary Treatments in Cardiology, Heart Rhythm, and PracticeUpdate/Cardiology, of which he is presently editor.
+He is founding editor of: the Journal of Cardiovascular Electrophysiology, Cardiology in Review, Contemporary Treatments in Cardiology, Heart Rhythm, and PracticeUpdate/Cardiology.
 He is past editor of Progress in Cardiology, and present editor of Trends in Cardiovascular Medicine and Practice Update Cardiology, which has 93,000 subscribers.

-He has published almost 900 articles and 16 textbooks with multiple editions.
+He has published almost 1000 medical articles and 16 textbooks with multiple editions.